- What is the Osteopathic International Alliance (OIA)?

 - Full Members

-Legally recognized organizations from a country where osteopathic physicians and/or osteopaths are regulated by law, who represent the majority of the professions of osteopathic physicians and/or osteopaths.
-Additionally OIA membership can be shared by a coalition of eligible organizations who formally agree to collaborate.
-The possibility of adding more members from the same country to the coalition will be reviewed at the previously scheduled time of review of the original member(s) unless the board specifies otherwise.
+Osteopathic organizations from any country where Osteopathic Physicians and/or Osteopaths are recognized as (a) distinct profession(s) and (b) regulated by law.
+In countries where there are multiple legally recognised organizations, the organization representing the most professionals (osteopathic physicians or osteopaths) in that country shall be considered for full member status.
+Alternatively, OIA membership can be shared by a coalition of eligible organizations who formally agree to collaborate.
+The possibility of adding more members to the coalition will be reviewed at the previously scheduled time of review of the original member(s) unless the board specifies otherwise.

 - Associate Members